leejovan98/newnormal-api/README.md

 1. The file can be found at newnormal-api/src/main/resources/application.properties
 2. Under JDBC DataSource configuration, please change the following:
-    * MySQL URL(Change Port Number): The port that MySQL workbench uses.
+    * MySQL URL(Change Port Number): The port that MySQL Server uses.
 Typically 8889 for MAC and 3306 for Windows
-    * MySQL username: The username used to log into MySQL WorkBench.
+    * MySQL username: The username used to log into MySQL Server.
 Typical username used is root.
-    * MySQL password: The password used to log into MySQL WorkBench.
+    * MySQL password: The password used to log into MySQL Server.

 ## Running the API